 For more activity ideas and inspiration, check out 10 Amazing Things to Do in Invercargill.

 Fine Dining in Invercargill

-Southland has its own specialities when it comes to cuisine, from fresh Bluff Oysters to Fiordland venison to the much-loved Southland Cheese Roll.
+Southland has its own specialities when it comes to cuisine, from fresh Bluff Oysters to Fiordland venison to the much-loved Southland Cheese Roll (which you can learn more about in the 25 Foods You Have to Try in New Zealand).
 Here are some of Invercargill’s most prestigious restaurants to experience the flavours of the south.